OUR PROMISE TO YOU

 Every single Soofre piece was carefully handmade by highly skilled craftsmen in Europe, whom we know and trust.

-We have spent a significant amount of time traveling the world, looking for places and people to collaborate with, before settling for this beautiful atelier in Istanbul.
+We have spent a significant amount of time traveling the world, looking for places and people to collaborate with, before settling for our beautiful atelier in Istanbul.

-There are around 25 people working here, and they’re all extremely passionate about what they do.
+Only a handful of people are working here, and they’re all extremely passionate about what they do.
 Each and every single one of them shares our love for creativity with fabrics and the idea of creating beautiful and unique things.

 We have watched them work and have seen them bring our ideas to life.
 We trust them to always make sure that they make every piece they work on the best possible.
 However, it was a long creative process to get every Soofre piece to the place it is now, and we couldn’t have done it without this extraordinarily creative and skilled team.